Internship Posts - Faculty of Psychotherapy & Counselling

 • Payment for any marking undertaken at the request of the Primary Tutor and Metanoia Membership paid for the Year

-* Please note that the workshop must be taken in the same academic year in which the Assistant Tutor is assisting and must not prevent attendance by a paying participant.
+* Please note that the workshop must be taken in the same academic year in which the Intern is assisting and must not prevent attendance by a paying participant.